Shooting victim, 7, dies from injuries; family seeks justice - NewsBreak

 Shooting victim, 7, dies from injuries; family seeks justice

-(WJET/WFXP/ YourErie.com ) — One family is seeking justice after a seven-year-old boy was shot in the head on Downing Avenue Thursday evening.
+(WJET/WFXP/YourErie.com) — One family is seeking justice after a seven-year-old boy was shot in the head in Pennsylvania Thursday evening.

 The Allegheny County Medical Examiner’s Office confirmed late Monday afternoon the victim has died from his injuries.Child, 7, dies after being shot in the head on Erie’s east side